 Phase 2 - Retrofit extension to existing basement

-Type C waterproofing systems being the most reliable and maintainable approach to the project was again incorporated into the BS8102:2009 structural waterproof design.
-Prior to the installation of the Type C System.
-All construction joints were sealed using Koster Repair Mortar Plus.
+Type C waterproofing systems being the most reliable and maintainable approach to the project were again incorporated into the BS8102:2009 structural waterproof design.
+Prior to the installation of the Type C System, all construction joints were sealed using Koster Repair Mortar Plus.

 All floors and drainage elements were tested to ensure these would drain as the system was designed and BS 8102:2009 requirements were met.

 Delta Registered Installers, Oaks Damp Proofing Limited delivered another great install in the agreed time frame and to budget.
 The property’s delighted owner is offered reassurance that her basement is fully protected against the long-term threat of water and damp ingress.

 Technical Drawing 2